 You’ll want to use light pressure for the skin and tissue just beneath, medium pressure for tissue in the middle, and firm pressure for the deeper tissue, where you should also be able to feel your ribcage.

 When looking at your breasts, do this in the mirror with your arms on your hips, and again with your arms raised up.
 Here are a few things to look out for:

 It’s important that you don't panic about a lump, because most are completely normal.
-Breasts are naturally a little lumpy so it’s nothing out of the ordinary if you come across one that you don’t recognise.
+Breasts are naturally a little lumpy so it’s usually nothing out of the ordinary if you come across one that you don’t recognise.

 Still, you need to get any strange lumps checked over by your doctor, as they can do a more thorough examination, and if they think you need to have more tests done, they’ll talk you through the next steps such as a possible ultrasound or a mammogram.

-Breast pain may also be caused by things like a clogged milk duct, mastitis (an infection that can come from breastfeeding), having larger, heavier breasts, having had breast surgery in the past, and taking hormone therapy medications.
+Breast pain may also be caused by things like a clogged milk duct, mastitis (an infection that can come from breastfeeding), having larger, heavier breasts, having had breast surgery in the past, and taking hormonal medications.
 If you think your breast pain may be caused by something other than PMS symptoms, speak to your doctor and check them over.

 Sore boobs shouldn’t affect your daily life, so take steps to address any pain each month so you don’t need to change the way you live.
 You may want to try sleeping in a different position, getting fitted for a bra while you have swollen breasts to get the most comfortable option, buying a more supportive sports bra for working out, or speaking to your doctor about changing your birth control to see if this makes a difference.
 Your doctor may also suggest reducing your sodium, taking calcium supplements, or if you have intense pain, trying estrogen blockers or pain relievers to alleviate the discomfort.